GoCardless Review 2026: Direct Debit, No Card Reader

 One optional cost: £50/month to display your business name on the payer’s bank statement instead of “GoCardless Ltd”.
 This is a branding add-on, not a separate pricing tier.

-Transactions above £2,000 carry an additional 0.3% on the portion above that threshold.
-International collections cost 2% + 20p.
+Other fees to watch.
+Two catch larger and cross-border billers.
+Transactions above £2,000 carry an additional 0.3% on the portion above that threshold, and international collections cost 2% + 20p.

 Custom volume pricing is available for businesses processing over £1 million annually.
 We’d contact GoCardless directly for that conversation rather than assuming a standard-plan rate.